 Your character has varying stats that can be increased by spending time at the gym, reading books in the library and searching the internet.
 Accomplishing your plans, however, depends on your interactions with other inmates.
 Gaining their support requires you build your meaningless relationship with them by completing any favors they require.

-You're enjoyment while planning the big escape in The Escapists depends on how much you enjoy building out your own fun in a sandbox prison environment.
+Your enjoyment while planning the big escape in The Escapists depends on how much you enjoy building out your own fun in a sandbox prison environment.
 Watching a plan unfold is undoubtedly satisfying, but putting the plan in motion can be tedious.
-According to the developers, the game will eventually allow gamers to create and share their own prisons, given you a reason to keep the game installed long after you've escaped the included eight prisons.
+According to the developers, the game will eventually allow gamers to create and share their own prisons, giving you a reason to keep the game installed long after you've escaped the included eight prisons.

 Note: The Escapists was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.